-Hidradenitis suppurativa, or acne inversa, is a condition that causes deep, painful boils or abscesses in your skin.
+Hidradenitis suppurativa, or acne inversa, is a condition that causes deep, painful boils or pockets of infection (abscesses) in your skin.
 It affects about 1 in 100 people.
-The abscesses grow when the deep roots of hair follicles get blocked and, in turn, clog up a specific type of neighboring sweat gland, called an apocrine gland.
+The abscesses grow when the deep roots of hair follicles get blocked and, in turn, clog up a nearby sweat gland, called an apocrine gland.
 These sweat glands are found in areas of skin such as under the arms and in the genital and anal areas.
 But they may also be found on the neck, scalp, and elsewhere.

 When these glands become blocked, they fill with fluid and can become infected.
 They then burst, and the infection spreads.
 This causes larger areas of swelling, infection, and abscesses that can spread through the layers of skin.